Is the iPhone X a disappointment? Investors think so

 Shares of Apple and its suppliers tumbled this week after multiple industry analysts predicted weak demand for the new flagship iPhone.
 Apple's (AAPL) stock slid by as much as 4% in premarket trading Tuesday.

-The radically redesigned iPhone X was supposed to give Apple a boost following several years of sinking sales.
+The radically redesigned iPhone X was supposed to give Apple a boost following a couple years of sinking sales.
 Early sales reports were positive, and Morgan Stanley reported last week that the iPhone X is especially hot in China.

 But the first wave of demand among Apple fanatics seems to have passed, and analysts are skeptical that more casual iPhone customers will upgrade to the iPhone X.